Who We Help

 Welcome One is here to help our neighbors in need answer that question every day when they arrive at our caring, full-service shelter.

-After receiving a referral to our shelter from the Department of Social Services, an individual receives orientation about how our shelter works (with an explanation of policies and procedures), assigned to a bed and locker and given any clothing and toiletries they may need.
+After receiving a referral to our shelter from the Harford Community Action Agency, an individual receives orientation about how our shelter works (with an explanation of policies and procedures), assigned to a bed and locker and given any clothing and toiletries they may need.

 Soon thereafter the resident meets with our Case Manager to begin developing a personalized plan for becoming self-sufficient, along with any necessary referrals to health or substance abuse treatment.

 During calendar year 2015 Welcome One cared for 135 individuals through our homeless shelter, 3 transitional and supportive housing units and emergency motel nights fund.